microbiome/OMA/04_datainfra.md

 ## Data conversion

-Sometimes custom solutions are need for analyzing the data. `mia` contains a few functions to help in these situations.
+Sometimes custom solutions are needed for analyzing the data. `mia` contains a few functions to help in these situations.

 ### Tidy data

-For several custom analysis and visualization packages such as those from the `tidyverse` the `SE` data can be converted to long data.frame format with `meltAssay`.
+For several custom analysis and visualization packages, such as those from the `tidyverse`, the `SE` data can be converted to long data.frame format with `meltAssay`.